Gerald Wood

-Gerald Lear Wood (born 7 March 1926) is a former Barbadian cricketer who played first-class cricket for Barbados from 1949 to 1959.
+Gerald Lear Wood (born 7 March 1926) is a Barbadian former cricketer who played first-class cricket for Barbados from 1949 to 1959.

+Biography

-Gerald Wood attended Harrison College in Bridgetown.
-A wicket-keeper and useful batsman, he made his first-class debut in 1949 and was Barbados's regular wicket-keeper for three years.
+Wood attended Harrison College in Bridgetown.
+A wicket-keeper and useful batsman, he made his first-class debut in 1949, and was Barbados's regular wicket-keeper for three years.
 He made a final first-class appearance in 1959, against British Guiana, when he made 53, his highest score.

-Wood's father, Lear Wood, a prominent figure in Barbados cricket for many years, played one first-class match for Barbados in 1925.
+His father, Lear Wood, a prominent figure in Barbados cricket for many years, played one first-class match for Barbados in 1925.